Read all about the most famous modern architects that lead the industry in creative building design, and producing iconic buildings of today!

 This connection between design and inspiration ties in perfectly with the museum’s focus on geology and anthropology.

 Susana Torre, born in 1944 is an Argentinian architect known for her projects that gather cultural, social and regional topics.

 She is known as one of the most influential designers of cultural buildings.
-One of her many known buildings is the Institute of Contemporary Art, the first new art museum to be built in Boston.
+One of her many known buildings is the Institute of Contemporary Art (ICA), the first new art museum to be built in Boston.

 He finished his studies in Germany and then decided to come back and help his home town.
-He is known for building the Primary School in Gando alongside many other school-related buildings.
+He is known for building the Primary School in Gando, which was his very first building, alongside many other school-related buildings.

 He is known for his sustainable architectural design and for being one of the few who was studding this aspect before being a priority in Canada.